nekochango/fishingz/README.md

 ## <img src="http://placehold.jp/24/39aaff/ffffff/180x40.png?text=Demo(2)">
 ### Open /home/neko/.local/share/fish/generate_completions/fzf-tmux.fish with nvim-qt
 #### :fish: 1　Open DB for file
-+ Open the file DB by entering C - u C - f from the command line.
++ Open the file DB by entering C-u C-f from the command line.
 (Key can be changed)

 #### :fish: 2　Select a path
 + Filter by fzf as fishfzf.fish.